testcontainers/testcontainers-go/RELEASING.md

 First, it's really important that you first check that the [version.go](./internal/version.go) file is up-to-date, containing the right version you want to create.
 That file will be used by the automation to perform the release.
 Once the version file is correct in the repository:

-- Run the [release.sh](./scripts/release.sh) shell script.
+- Run the [release.sh](./scripts/release.sh) shell script to run it in dry-run mode.
-- You can run the script in dry-run mode setting `DRY_RUN=true` in the environment:
+- You can run the script without dry-run setting `DRY_RUN=false` in the environment:

-        DRY_RUN="true" ./scripts/release.sh
+        DRY_RUN="false" ./scripts/release.sh

 - The script will create a git tag with the current value of the [version.go](./internal/version.go) file, starting with `v`: e.g. `v0.18.0`, for the following Go modules:
     - the root module, representing the Testcontainers for Go library.